-Media, Publications and Web | phone 03 9653 2244 | email publications@pc.gov.au
+Phone 03 9653 2244 | email publications@pc.gov.au

-PART G: RELEASED ON 24 JANUARY 2023
+PART G: RELEASED ON 30 JANUARY 2025

 Produced by the Productivity Commission for the Steering Committee for Review of Government Service Provision.
 The content for this PDF is generated from the online, interactive publication.
 Data below are the most recent at the time of preparing the report.
 In some cases, charts and tables may present data for a single jurisdiction.
 To access data for all jurisdictions and the most current data available, go to: www.pc.gov.au/rogs